When Studio Server is installed for the first time, a default set of features are enabled and an even larger set of features are disabled.

 <Studio Server path>/config

 Info: Accessing this location requires direct server access.
 Depending upon how your system is hosted and the level of access you have to that system, coordination may be required with your Partner or WoodWing Support team.
+For a full overview of the steps that need to be done by WoodWing and how to request them, see WoodWing Cloud - Change management.

 Figure: The configserver.php file contains many additional features that can be enabled.